smifaye/smifaye.github.io/_notes/100 Public/Feed/reusable content.md

 ### Easy to share with others
 If we’re editing content that’s reused, we need to understand each context so we can check it.
 We share our content with the 2i group, expert advice and Citizens Advice Scotland.

 We could export reused content to a Google Doc and show how it’s used in each context.
-For example, if a callout is used in 5 advice collections, you could click a button in Contentful and export the 5 advice collections where that callout is used.
+For example, if we use a callout in 5 advice collections, you could click a button in Contentful and export the 5 advice collections where we use that callout.
 This could generate 5 Google Docs or 1 large one.
 We’ll be able to provide the URL of the page and the URL of the entry in Contentful.

 We’ll need to run a session with expert advice and agree how we share content in the future.